harshavardhan/personal_blog/content/now.md

 type: "page"
 ---

-I currently work at Samsung.
+Am currently not employed and looking for work opportunities with some significant overlap with either of backend engineering, data engineering and distributed systems.

-These days I mostly spend time reading articles/blogs on the web related to programming, startups, finance, and world history/politics.
+I most recently worked at [RoverX](https://www.ycombinator.com/companies/roverx) for a couple of years as an early engineer on the backend team where we built a crypto exchange aggregator platform and an NFT analytics and alerts tool.

-In the programming world, I am enthusiastic about FOSS and impressive communities.
-I came across (Docker) containers, Kubernetes, and CNCF a while ago.
-After knowing more about Kubernetes, my interest in Distributed Systems grew.
-I try to keep following the cloud community, but I find it tight keeping up to date when you don’t work much in the same field.
+I am currently based out of Bangalore.

-When I'm home, I mostly surf web, watch a lot of movies/series on Netflix, Prime Video.
+In the programming world, I am enthusiastic about FOSS and impressive communities though have never been an active contributor yet.
+My goal (over the next year) is to find some interesting repos where I can contribute and be more active.

 > Inspired from the [/now](https://sivers.org/nowff) page movement